isacben/nugget/README.md

 SAVE todo_name .name
 ```

-To capture values, use the path of the value you want to capture from the response.
-For example, `.address.country` if you need to capture the country in the following json:
+To save values, use the path of the value you want to save from the response.
+For example, `.address.country` if you need to save the country in the following json:

 ```json
 {